 When I stumbled upon this technique from the team of Go Tree House, I was absolutely stunned.
 It simply telecasts the process of getting rid of unwanted anti-aliasing and creating a perfect pixel alignment.
 This is probably one of the best parts that you should learn and adapt to your skillset.

 If you are hunting down maximum accuracy through Photoshop and illustrator, consider checking these two tutorials from Medialoot guys.
 It offers an in-depth guide to 6 crucial pixel perfect techniques using Photoshop in the first tutorial.
 And an article that describes options and methods to the design using illustrator.

-This is another useful guide by Dustin Curtis that talks about the technique used to optimise vectors into Photoshop called as “Pixel Fitting.”
+This is another useful guide by Dustin Curtis that talks about the technique used to optimise vectors into Photoshop called “Pixel Fitting.”

 Just like its name sounds, Pixel Depth is the tutorial offering training to add depth to your designs.
-From techniques to using contrast effectively to mixing dark and light pixel thing lights, it has everything you need to learn about depth of design.
+From techniques to using contrast effectively to mixing dark and light pixel thing lights, it has everything you need to learn about the depth of design.

 Pixel Art has to be the oldest and traditional form of achieving pixel perfect design.
 How old you ask?
 It’s even older than the web and was originated from video games.
-It’s also the hardest forms of perfect-pixel design as it’s absolutely hand crafted from scratch without using any sort of shortcuts or vectors.
+It’s also the hardest forms of perfect-pixel design as it’s absolutely handcrafted from scratch without using any sort of shortcuts or vectors.